voxpupuli/puppet-lint-unquoted_string-check/README.md

 ## Release information

 To make a new release, please do:
-* Update the version in the `puppet-lint-absolute_classname-check.gemspec` file
+* update the version in the gemspec file
 * Install gems with `bundle install --with release --path .vendor`
 * generate the changelog with `bundle exec rake changelog`
+* Check if the new version matches the closed issues/PRs in the changelog
 * Create a PR with it
 * After it got merged, push a tag.
-Travis will do the actual release
+GitHub actions will do the actual release to rubygems and GitHub Packages